-- 2. The boundaries of each PD, upon approval, must be shown on the zoning map, must be in conformance with the adopted comprehensive plan and any adopted master plan, must be a minimum of 10 acres in area, and must be in compliance with the approved overall development plan.34 - 3.
+- No PD district may be established without the concurrent approval of an overall development plan (ODP) by the mayor and city council, in accordance with Sec.
+27-6.20-C. - 2.
+PD districts must have a minimum contiguous area of 10 acres if located within the boundaries of an adopted master plan.
+PD districts outside the boundaries of an adopted master plan must have a minimum contiguous area of 15 acres. - 2.3.
+The boundaries of each PD, upon approval, must be shown on the zoning map, must be in conformance with the adopted comprehensive plan, and any adopted master plan, must be a minimum of 10 acres in area, and must be in compliance with the approved overall development plan. - 3.4.
 Once adopted, an ODP may be modified in the following ways: - a.
 The community development director has sole authority to approve minor changes to conditions attached to an approved PD zoning designation.
 Minor changes are those that implement only slight alterations to the approved conditions, made necessary by actual field conditions at the time of development, that do not alter the impact of the development on nearby properties nor the intent or integrity of the conditions as originally imposed.
 Any request for minor change of conditions must be made in written form to the community development director.
 If an approved site plan exists, the request for minor change must be accompanied by 4 copies of the revised site plan. - b.
 Any major change to conditions attached to an approved PD zoning designation requires approval of a zoning map amendment in accordance with the procedures of Article 18.
 Without limiting the meaning of the phrase, the following are deemed to constitute major changes for purposes of interpreting this section: - (1) The movement of any building or structure adjacent to an exterior boundary line, closer to the boundary line of the property; - (2) Any increase in the number of dwelling units or any increase in the total amount of floor space of any nonresidential building; - (3) Any decrease in the minimum size of residential units imposed in the original conditional zoning amendment; - (4) Any change in any buffer requirement imposed in the original conditional zoning amendment; - (5) Any increase in the height of any building or structure; or - (6) Any change in the proportion of floor space devoted to different authorized uses.